 The MIT Sloan interview, like the Sloan application, is unique among elite business schools.

 For one, it’s the only M7 program besides rival HBS in which the interviewer – who is a member of the admissions committee – will have reviewed your entire application.
-Applicants invited to interview are also required to respond to two pre-interview questions – the first around diversity and inclusion and the second related to how you make data-driven decisions.
+Applicants invited to interview are also required to respond to MIT Sloan’s pre-interview questions – the first around diversity and inclusion and the second related to how you make data-driven decisions.

 As a Fortuna Admissions coach who is seasoned at preparing candidates for the MIT Sloan interview (among others), I can affirm that its admissions committee operates from the belief that past behavior is the best predictor of future performance.
 With behavioral type questions, you can expect to be asked very specific examples of what you did, why you did it, what was going through your mind at the time, what was the impact on others, and what was the final outcome.
 Responding effectively means being able to go beyond what you’ve done or accomplished to convey the attitudes, behaviors, and skills that guided your actions and decision-making.

 Before diving into your prep strategy, I’ll cover what to expect from your MIT Sloan interview in terms of format, tone and style, then outline what the admission committee is looking for, with sample behavioral questions collected from recent MIT Sloan interview candidates by my colleagues at Fortuna Admissions.

 Like the Stanford GSB interview, the MIT Sloan admissions committee conducts application-based, behavioral style interviews, which can range from 20 minute to two hours long.
 Typically it runs about an hour, and given this year’s virtual format, I wouldn’t anticipate longer than 60 minutes.